 Finish mixing your batter and let it chill.
 For the same reasons we use room temperature eggs and sift the flour, we want to chill the batter and let it rest.
 This will help result in a taller, fluffer madeleine.

 Bake until the edges of the Madeleine become golden brown.
 They should pop right out of the mold once they are done baking.

-Dust with powdered sugar and serve immediately.
-Madeleines are best served fresh out of the oven.
-These browned butter pumpkin madeleines are no different.
+Dust with powdered sugar and serve immediately since madeleines are best served fresh.
 I did have some leftovers so I reheated them in the microwave and they were still delicious.
 Madeleines for the win!